sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 ## Data Preprocessing

 The competitions and matches files could simply be imported using the standard Python3 json import function.
 They did not include any duplicates or missing rows.
-While there was no further preprocessing needed for the competitions set, the matches needed to be enriched by the event-specific data of the events files.
+While there was no further preprocessing needed for the competitions set, the matches needed to be enriched by the event-specific data of the events files to have the feature set (X) and the output set (y) for the classification algorithms.

 First of all, as we already discussed in the data visualizations section, some features seemed to have only a minor impact on the result columns.
 Thus, we only considered those features from the events dataset where at least one of the absolute cell values was above 0.2, i.e. |value > 0.2|.
 This leads to significantly reduced calculation and processing costs without a larger impact on the classification results.
 [Fig. 4](#Fig4) shows the resulting consolidated heatmap which only includes those 60 features with the largest influence on the result columns that were taken into consideration for the classification algorithms later on.
 As one can see, there is still a lot of complexity included in this immense feature set.